-The team leader should make arrangements to conduct a briefing with managers, team members, and key personnel in the area to be evaluated.
-This briefing may review the scope of the evaluation, expected products, and outcomes.
-The schedule and activities, along with any resource needs or issues, should be discussed at this briefing.
+The team leader should make arrangements to conduct briefings with managers, team members, and key personnel in the area to be evaluated.
+The briefings may review the scope of the evaluation, expected products, and outcomes.
+The schedule and activities, along with any resource needs or issues should be discussed at this briefing.

-a.
-Daily Evaluation Activities
+6. Daily Evaluation Activities

-Evaluation team members should conduct interviews and observe media-specific operations with personnel to assess various program components with respect to the checklist.
-These personnel may include the following:
+Evaluation team members should conduct interviews and observe operations with personnel to assess various program components with respect to the checklist.
+These personnel may include the following.

-- Senior environmental official/manager in the area being evaluated - Environmental personnel (federal and contractor) - Managers and operations personnel in areas of environmental significance - Site/facility environmental manager
+- Senior environmental official/manager in the area being evaluated - Environmental personnel (Federal and contractor) - Line managers and operations personnel in areas of environmental significance - Site/facility environmental manager

 Evaluation team members may review relevant documents, as necessary, to assess the ISMS/EMS.
-The evaluation team should document in notes, any findings or observations and send them to a central repository managed by the team's administrative staff.
+The evaluation team should document in notes any findings or observations and send them to a central repository managed by the team's administrative staff.